sysco-middleware/sysco-middleware.github.io/_posts/2015-05-08-setup-otd-ha.md

 ![](/images/2015-05-08-setup-otd-ha/otd_ha_VIP3.png)

 Add the virtual IP allocated to /etc/hosts on all VM's.
-If you donÔÇÖt have a DNS server inside the exalogic, this is to make sure the traffic remains inside the exalogic.
+If you don't have a DNS server inside the exalogic, this is to make sure the traffic remains inside the exalogic.